Officer-Involved Critical Incidents (OICIs)

 This Office strives to maintain that independence.

 In fulfilling her mandate, the State Attorney employs investigators who are sworn law enforcement officers.
 The investigative capacity of the State Attorney’s Office, though, is limited.
-The primary function of the office is the prosecution of criminal offenses within the circuit, and investigative resources within the Office primarily support that function.
+The primary function of the Office is the prosecution of criminal offenses within the circuit, and investigative resources within the Office primarily support that function.
 The Office has no current ability to process crime scenes, conduct forensic analysis on evidence, and rarely, if ever, conducts primary investigations in homicide cases.
-For officer-involved shooting cases, most law enforcement agencies within the circuit use the Florida Department of Law Enforcement (“FDLE”) to investigate cases that result in death or serious bodily injury from the use of force by their officers.
+For officer-involved critical incidents, most law enforcement agencies within the circuit use the Florida Department of Law Enforcement (“FDLE”) to investigate cases that result in death or serious bodily injury from the use of force by their officers.
 The largest law enforcement agency within the circuit, the Jacksonville Sheriff’s Office (“JSO”), does not.
 Instead, JSO assigns these cases to JSO Homicide detectives.
-While part of JSO, the scope of officer-involved shooting investigations is broader than what FDLE investigates.
-Unlike FDLE, JSO investigates all officer-involved shootings (“OIS”), regardless of whether death or great bodily injury results.
+While part of JSO, the scope of officer-involved critical incident investigations is broader than what FDLE investigates.
+Unlike FDLE, JSO investigates all officer-involved critical incidents (“OICIs”), regardless of whether death or great bodily injury results.

-By history and custom, law enforcement agencies and departments in this circuit have called upon the State Attorney’s Office to independently review investigations of officer-involved shootings.
-That review is independent of the actual investigation and is designed to treat officer-involved shootings with the serious, objective, and independent review necessary when any human life is taken, particularly when law enforcement officers are involved.
+By history and custom, law enforcement agencies and departments in this circuit have called upon the State Attorney’s Office to independently review investigations of officer-involved critical incidents.
+That review is independent of the actual investigation and is designed to treat officer-involved shootings with the serious, objective, and independent review necessary when any human life is taken or great bodily injury occurs, particularly when law enforcement officers are involved.

 Current research shows that over the past few years, law enforcement officers use force resulting in death about 1,000 times per year.
-Police shootings have become increasingly visible on a nationwide scale.
+Officer-involved critical incidents have become increasingly visible on a nationwide scale.

 Improvements and advancements in technology like smartphones, inexpensive surveillance equipment, mounted-car cameras, and officer-worn body cameras provide real-time depictions of law-enforcement officers using force when apprehending and interacting with suspects.
 With the echoing effects of social media, images of these events have become all too prevalent, affecting the full spectrum of our nation’s communities, from big, urban cities to small, rural towns.
 Uses of deadly force in places like Ferguson, Mo., North Charleston, S.C., Cincinnati, Ohio, and elsewhere have quickly become national media events, have fostered heightened civil unrest, and have garnered significant civil protest and debate.